IRS tax refund tracker: 3 ways to track your return status in 2020

 - IRS.gov: This is the easiest way.
 Find it here.

-- IRS2Go mobile apps: You can check your turn on you iOS or Android mobile device.
+- IRS2Go mobile apps: You can track your return on your iOS or Android mobile device.
 Find it here.

 - IRS Refund Hotline: You can check your status by phone at 1-800-829-1954, but be prepared to wait—the IRS gets busy this time of year.